HandBrake/HandBrake-docs/source/docs/en/latest/technical/audio-codecs.markdown

 -   AC3:

-    -   HandBrake can encode to AC3 using LibAV.
+    -   HandBrake can encode to AC3 using FFmpeg.

     -   This is not the same as Passthru.
 You can encode any audio track to AC3.

--   Flac 16 and 24bit (Libav)
+-   Flac 16 and 24bit (FFmpeg)

     -   Loss-less audio compression.